Burn-E99/TheArtificer/README.md

 ---

 ## Privacy Policy and Terms of Service
 The Artificer has a Privacy Policy and Terms of Service to detail expectations of what user data is stored and how users should use The Artificer.
+The following Privacy Policy and Terms of Service only apply to the officially hosted version of The Artificer (`The Artificer#8166`, Discord ID: `789045930011656223`).

 Privacy Policy TL;DR: Only report command data is stored if you do not use the API, if you use the API, submitted Discord Ids will be stored linked to your email.
 For more detailed information, please check out the full [PRIVACY POLICY](https://github.com/Burn-E99/TheArtificer/blob/master/PRIVACY.md).